 Here is a recent article about a large study on the safety of CRISPR.
 Big Agro has touted plant gene editing via CRISPR as precise, predictable, and controllable.
 This study shows the opposite – that the CRISPR process, taken as a whole, causes large numbers of off-target mutations.

 3. Mutation Breeding: A type of GMO using toxic chemicals and radiation

 This is the third type of genetic modification.
-It may not be quite as toxic as Direct Genetic Engineering but it’s not good and it’s not healthy.
+It may not be as dangerous as Direct Genetic Engineering or CRISPR but it’s not good and it’s not healthy.
 Mutation Breeding involves injecting toxic chemicals that cause DNA mutation into the seeds and then irradiating them to produce mutations.
 Mutation Breeding is currently NOT LEGALLY RECOGNIZED as genetic modification which is wrong.
 Modern wheat, canola oil, and some seedless fruits are examples of this toxic GMO Mutation Breeding (note this is not the same as grafting a tree branch onto another or naturally selecting the biggest strongest plants.
 Mutation breeding occurs when a toxic chemical that causes mutations is injected into a seed and then the seeds are treated with radioactivity).